My general research interests lie in the following areas:

 - QVTr2Coq – Encoding QVT-R Transformations in Coq (with Jeffrey Terrell and Steffen Zschaler)

-Since 2011, I am the project lead for two core components of the Palladio project,
+From 2011 through early 2015, I took charge of the project lead for two core components of the Palladio project,

 - Editors – Palladio's graphical GMF-based editors (previously lead by Chris Rathfelder), and